mmoran0032/essentials/README.md

 ```
 from within the directory in question.
 Note the `python3` part, since I've
 completely switched over (except for one case, below).

+Note that `psutil` is listed in both apt-get and here.
+The version is apt-get is
+1.2.1, while the current version is 3.2.3, with a few years' difference between
+them.
+Skip using the apt-get source and just stick with this one, but at the
+same time since it is just being used for `glances`, you don't really need it.
+Your call.

 JUPYTER AND IPYTHON